-Due to the existing workload facing the small Network Services staff, OIT engaged three outside contractors to assist with this effort.
-The addition of these individuals was critical to the success of the project which was equated to change a tire on a moving car.
-With the contractors solely focused on project success, the Network Services team members could "keep the lights on" and provide critical input on the current network environment to the project team.
+Due to the existing workload facing the small Network Services staff, OIT engaged three outside contractors to assist with this effort: a Senior Infrastructure Architect, a Senior Network Engineer and an experienced IT Project Manager.
+The addition of these individuals was critical to the success of the project which was equated to changing a tire on a moving car.
+With the contractors solely focused on project success, the Network Services team members could "keep the lights on" and provide critical input on the current network environment.